 Duodenal Switch Surgery Complications, Risks

 All surgeries have risks and the potential for complications.
 Biliopancreatic Diversion with Duodenal Switch (BPD/DS) is one of the most complicated bariatric procedures though it offers some of the most effective weight loss results among bariatric surgery options.
-Very few surgeons perform Duodenal Switch due to the highly complex nature of the procedure.
+Very few bariatric surgeons perform are capable to perform DS surgery due to its high level of complexity.